This strawberry Swiss roll is probably one of the easiest and most delicious ways of enjoying strawberries this spring.

 - Dice the strawberries.

-- Whip the heavy cream needed for the decoration, adding the sugar and vanilla extract.
-Pipe the cream onto the strawberry Swiss roll.
+- Decorate: Whip the heavy cream needed for the decoration, adding the sugar and vanilla extract.
+Pipe the cream onto the Swiss strawberry roll.
+Alternatively, leave the cream and only sprinkle the cake roll with icing sugar before serving.
+Serve with more strawberries.